Tableau Software (DATA) Q3 2017 Results - Earnings Call Transcript

 Thomas Edward Walker - Tableau Software, Inc.

 Yeah.
 Hey, Steve.
 This is Tom.
-I mean, overall, I just put out that metric just so people had an idea of the dynamics of the BI and analytics market.
+Overall, I just put out that metric just so people had an idea of the dynamics of the BI and analytics market.
 It is changing, and this is the first year, 2017, where basically traditional BI is shrinking as an overall portion of the magic quadrant and the size of addressable market.
 And so we're just putting that out there to show that the dynamic is changing.

 We think we're well positioned, as long as we continue to focus on our customers and innovate, to continue to grow, and we're happy with getting through this transition.
 The normalized bookings growth that we're showing, the 21% that we had this quarter, is good, but we want to continue to expand.
 And so we are focused on that.
 Whether that goes up or down, we want to continue to grow and take our portion of the market based on us being the leader there.